readthedocs/readthedocs.org/docs/user/science.rst

 ..
 Note that this is a deliberate repitition of a previous segment.
 Should it repeat?
 Maybe not, but for now it's nice to be sure that people see it.

 * All new to this?
-Take the official :external+jupyterbook:doc:`Jupyter Book Tutorial <start/your-first-book>`
+Take the official :external+jupyterbook:doc:`Jupyter Book Tutorial » <start/your-first-book>`
 * Curious for practical code?
-See :doc:`/examples`
+See the list of :doc:`Example Projects » </examples>`
 * Familiar with Sphinx?
-See :doc:`/guides/jupyter`
+Read :doc:`How to use Jupyter notebooks in Sphinx » </guides/jupyter>`

 Examples and users